procrastinate-org/procrastinate/docs/discussions.rst

 --------

-Procrastinate uses several words with a specific meaning in the documentation and reference materials, as well as in the user code and it's own code.
+Procrastinate uses several words with a specific meaning in the documentation and reference materials, as well as in the user code and its own code.

-Let's lay down a few words their meaning.
+Let's go through a few words and their meaning.

 Asynchronous
-    In Procrastinate, most of the time asynchronoucity is mentionned, it's not about Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, not waiting for the completion of the job.
+    In Procrastinate, most of the time asynchronicity is mentionned, it's not about Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, not waiting for the completion of the job.
 Because of this, asynchronous tasks should have a